Unquoted object identifiers:

 The identifier is case-sensitive.

-The identifier can contain and even start with any ASCII character from the blank character (32) to the tilde (126), excluding the double quote.
+The identifier can contain and even start with any ASCII character from the blank character (32) to the tilde (126).

 Regardless of whether an identifier is unquoted or double-quoted, the maximum number of characters allowed is 255 (including blank spaces).